Custom Playbooks Workflow¶

 - Documentation -- the playbook itself documents your methodology

-Start with the bundled playbooks (sudo blue-tap playbook --list), customize them for your environment, and build your own library over time.
+Start with a bundled playbook (sudo blue-tap run-playbook --list), customize it for your environment, and build your own library over time.

 What's Next?¶